CramBL/quick-file-transfer/README.md

 INFO Keeping alive for: 123.456s
 ```

-You can the find it using the `qft mdns` subcommands or e.g. with `avah-resolve`:
+You can the find it using the `qft mdns` subcommands or e.g. with `avahi`:

 ```shell
 avahi-resolve --name foo-name.local